4ahmns2122-VR/VRProjekt2122-bgreis/README.md

 - Audio research for music and background sounds
 - Audio recording from colleagues for booths
 - Integration of recordings and music
-- Program third minigame
 - Minigame testing on Quest
 - Asset integration
 - Texturing
-- To Do List Design
-- Embed To Do List
 - Delivery

 ### Third party material: